 The diagram below identifies the various regions of the Explorer.

-The Workspace view, shown here, is one of the three views shown by the search area.
-The Remotes tab shows other repositories available on the server, and Process shows variables defined in the current process.
+The Workspace view, shown here, is one of the two views shown by the search area.
+Process shows variables defined in the current process.

-Its contents vary with the view chosen: Workspace, Remote or Process.
+Its contents vary with the view chosen: Workspace or Process.
 In Lite Mode, the sidebar will show only the Process view.

 The user workspace is shown in the Workspace view.
 It contains a list of artifacts that are stored and managed locally, organized by module and repository.
 Here you can create, edit, test, and manage artifacts.

 Any modules whose name matches the search term entered in the Search Bar (e.g.